VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/gift-item-type.md

 # GiftItemType ==~object~==

-The `GiftItemType` represents a gift item associated with a shopping cart or order.
+This type represents a gift item associated with a shopping cart or order.

 ## Fields